-- 1) Replace the $1 \text{ k}\Omega$ resistor with the variable resistor in your lab kit.
+1) Replace the 1 k $\Omega$ resistor with the variable resistor in your lab kit.
 You may need to bend the outside edges a bit.
-I connected the input to an outside leg and the output to the middle leg. - 2) Adjust the resistor so the time constant is significantly smaller than our original 1 ms time constant.
+I connected the input to an outside leg and the output to the middle leg.
+One of the outside legs should not be connected to anything.

+2) Adjust the resistor so the time constant is significantly smaller than our original 1 ms time constant.
 Change the Time/Div (x-axis) so you get a reasonably good graph.
 You may also need to change the frequency of the signal generator.
-You should not have more than three periods of the output waveform on the graph. - 3) Go through the above steps to use the cursors to estimate the time constant, then include a screen capture in your memo, export the data and use Matlab to plot the result again.
+You should not have more than three periods of the output waveform on the graph.

+3) Go through the above steps to use the cursors to estimate the time constant, then include a screen capture in your memo, export the data and use Matlab to plot the result again.
 This should produce two more time constant estimates, though this is a new time constant.
-Be sure to show your work estimating these time constants on your work sheet.
+Be sure to show your work estimating these time constants in your memo.

-- 4) Adjust the resistor so the time constant is significantly larger than our original 1 ms time constant.
+4) Adjust the resistor so the time constant is significantly larger than our original 1 ms time constant.
 Change the Time/Div (x-axis) so you get a reasonably good graph.
 You may also have to change the frequency of the signal generator.
-You should not have more than three periods of the output waveform on the graph. - 5) Go through the above steps to use the cursors to estimate the time constant, then include a screen capture in your memo, export the data and use Matlab to plot the result again.
+You should not have more than three periods of the output waveform on the graph.

+5) Go through the above steps to use the cursors to estimate the time constant, then include a screen capture in your memo, export the data and use Matlab to plot the result again.
 This should produce two more time constant estimates.
-Be sure to show your work estimating these time constants on your work sheet.
+Be sure to show your work estimating these time constants in your memo.